TestNetRun/CasperDelegate/README.md

 These scripts are written to help CSPR token holders easily delegate their tokens on validators on the Casper mainnet until the full-featured UI solution arrives.
 Inspect the scipts and use at your own risk!

+**These scripts are no longer needed as the new friendly UI staking option is available, but they will be kept here as reference and as a backup options.**

 ## Have questions about Casper delegation/staking?
 See [Casper Delegation/staking FAQ](https://github.com/TestNetRun/CasperDelegate/blob/main/FAQ.md).